 But let me backtrack.
-When I realized I couldn’t make money blogging, I quit that shit to focus on the writing I care about: the novel I’ve been writing since forever (now on the fifth draft), and the screenplays I’ve been writing with Roger.
-I still wanted short-term cash, however, so I brainstormed easy writing options.
-Wasn’t long before I realized, hey that shitty Fifty Shades of Grey shit made fuck-tons of cash; I want cash; smut is the rigoddamndiculously easiest thing to write and won’t take time away from my real writing; I’m gonna write smut.
+When I realized I there was no money to be made in blogging (a fact I realized after only seven years of blogging), I quit that shit to focus on the writing I care about: the novel I’ve been writing since forever (now on the fifth draft), and the screenplays I’ve been working on with Roger.
+It wasn't long, however, before I got that itch to whore myself online again; I wanted to prove to myself that I could be a success at this.
+I brainstormed easy writing options, quick stuff that wouldn't interfere with my long-term writing projects.
+Wasn’t long before I realized, hey that shitty Fifty Shades of Grey shit made fuck-tons of cash; I want cash; smut is the rigoddamndiculously easiest thing to write and wouldn’t take time away from my real writing; I’m gonna write smut.

-Turns out, as quick and easy as it is to write smut, it’s hard as hell to sell, or maybe I just suck at selling it, or maybe the market’s glutted with smut.
+Turns out, as quick and easy as it is to write smut, it’s hard as hell to sell, or maybe I just suck at selling it, or maybe the market’s glutted with smut, or maybe the smut I write isn't the kind that sells (BDSM creeps me out, so I write chaste love story shit with some sex sprinkled throughout).
 Point is, to date I’ve made five dollars.
-My revenue might pick up, but I’m not keeping my fingers crossed.
-I haven’t been able to budge my sales numbers even after exploding my online presence.
-During the few months of her existence, fake me has managed to garner thousands more online friends than real me will ever now.
-(I wish that my fake twitter and facebook blowing the fuck up would translate to sales, but I’ve yet to crack that code.
-Maybe I just need to write a different kind of smut (BDSM creeps me out, so I write chaste love story shit with some sex sprinkled throughout.)
+My revenue might pick up eventually, but I’m not keeping my fingers crossed.
+Even after exploding my fake persona's online presence, I haven’t been able to budge my sales numbers in the slightest.
+During the few months of her existence, fake me has managed to garner thousands more online friends than real me will ever now, and yet she is just as poor as real me.

 As to why I decided to use a female pseudonym, a few reasons: one, I wanted it to be less likely anyone would link fake me to real me; two, I’ve never fully identified as male, so writing as female seemed logical; and, three, I thought I could make more money writing smut as a woman.
 The last reason was cynical, I know, and as it turns out, wrong.
 Still, I’m glad I decided to write as a woman because it’s opened my eyes to an entire online world I had no idea existed.
-In creating a female persona (granted, one with a particularly large online presence—seriously, fake me interacts with so many more people on a daily basis than real me will ever know), I feel like I’ve taken whichever one of those Matrix pills lets you see…uh, the Matrix or something.
+In creating a female persona (granted, one with a particularly large online presence—seriously, I can't stress enough how much more popular fake me is than real me), I feel like I’ve taken whichever one of those Matrix pills lets you see…uh, the Matrix or something.
 Ok, I haven’t seen the Matrix in fucking years and can’t remember the references and shit.
 Point is, the internet is different when you’re a woman.

-Like, I get it, dudes, your penises gives you pleasure; when you’re feeling pleasure you want to share that pleasured feeling with all of existence.
+Like, I get it, dudes, your penises gives you pleasure; when you’re feeling pleasure you want to share that pleasure.
 But guess what?
 The image of your dick in its pleasured state doesn’t give pleasure.
 And another guess what, all dicks look the fucking same.
 There are only two varieties: hooded and non-hooded.
 Unless you’ve got enough extra testicles that your scrotum looks like a sack of oranges, and enough extra shafts that you can stage at least one Mexican stand-off with your cock, your dick looks no different than 99% of dicks in existence.
 I can’t overstate how boring your dick is.
-As I’ve already said, I’ve never felt completely male, so this whole anonymous dick pic shit was foreign to me before I was harassed with anonymous dick pics (I’ve never looked at my crotch and thought, “I’m really proud of my penis today.
-Other people should see this.
-Where’s my phone?”), but now it feels just so much more bizarre.
+It could be that I’ve never felt completely male, but I’ve never looked at my crotch and thought, “I’m really proud of my penis today.
+You know who should see this?
+Other people.
+Where’s my phone?”

-That’s just the anonymous dick pics.
-What’s been even more discouraging is the dick pics I’ve received from online people I thought were my online friends.
-Granted, this scenario hasn’t arisen as often as the anonymous dick pic, but it bothers me even more.
+What’s been even more discouraging than the anonymous dick pics are the dick pics I’ve received from online people I thought were my online friends.
+Granted, this scenario hasn’t arisen as often, but it bothers me even more.
 It makes me feel as if I’ve been tricked.
-Some stranger messages me, mentioning something I've posted, how much he likes it and all.
+Some stranger messages me, mentions how much he likes something I've posted.
 I get giddy with the confirmation that something I’ve done matters.
 I respond with a thank you.
 Meantime I go to his page and compliment him on something he’s posted.
 You know, just a general back-and-forth mutual respect exchange.
 Then, like four messages in, in response to my opinion on his opinion on the feud between Tay Tay and Nicki (me taking Nicki’s side, natch, ‘cause fuck that untalented Tay Tay) he responds with a wordless dick pic.

-What a fucking bummer it is when you start to find a rapport with someone you think respects you on an intellectual level, only to find out he’s been interacting you with this entire time because he’s been trying to figure out how to get you wet (or scared—most of these douchebags just want to make you uncomfortable).
+What a fucking bummer it is to find a rapport with someone you think respects you on an intellectual level, only to find out he’s been interacting you with this entire time because he thinks he can get you wet (or scared—most of these douchebags just want to make you uncomfortable).
 I thought he cared about my opinion on this matter, but no, he cared that someone with a female name interacted with him.
 Clearly his brain circuits fried, sending the message OH MY GOD OH MY GOD OH MY GOD GIRL TALKING TO YOU SHE WANTS YOUR PENIS WHY AREN’T YOU SHOWING HER YOUR PENIS IF YOU DON’T SHOW HER YOUR PENIS NOW SHE’LL DISAPPEAR BEFORE YOU CAN PUT YOUR PENIS INSIDE HER SHOW HER YOUR PENIS YOU PUSSY.

-More upsetting is the porn images and gifs I’ve been getting.
-It’s a sign that you’ve been in this shit too long that you see as a positive sign a private message gif of a 2m/1f threesome in which, after getting fucked doggystyle by the guy on top, the woman queefs the first dude’s semen into the open mouth of the man waiting below her.
-I mean, at least the second dude in this gif is the bottom.
-It’s a step up from the violent and rapey porn shit anonymous fucks have been privately messaging.
-And then there’s just the miscellaneous weird shit, like the dude whose avatar was an erect penis asking me for my address (I’m a naturally paranoid person, so I turned off my computer after receiving that message, worried this potential rapist could track me down).
+Even more upsetting is the porn images and gifs I’ve been getting.
+It’s a sign that you’ve been in this shit too long that you see as a positive sign a private message gif of a 2m/1f threesome in which, after getting fucked doggystyle, the woman squeezes out the first dude’s semen into the open mouth of the second dude waiting below her.
+I mean, at least the second dude in this gif is the sub.
+It’s a step up from the violent and rapey porn shit anonymous fucks have been sending.
+And then there’s the miscellaneous weird shit, like the dude whose avatar was an erect penis asking me for my address (I’m a naturally paranoid person, so I turned off my computer after receiving that message, worried the potential rapist could track me down).
 And then there was the unsolicited dick pic I received from a dude whose avatar was a close-up pic of a penis inside a vagina (the unspoken message there being, “Play your cards right and you could be the lucky lady whose genitals are hugging mine in my profile pic.”)